OpenJML/openjml.github.io/tutorial/OldAndOrdering.md

 TODO -- add links to the above; check for completeness

-Some of these have been already discussed and others are discussed in later lessons.
-The `old` clause is preasented below.
+Some of these have been already discussed; others are discussed in later lessons; and others are omitted from the tutorial because they are too advanced or too ill-defined -- see the JML Reference Manual for details on those.
+The `old` clause is presented below.
 Those clauses discussed in this tutorial are clickable hyperlinks in the above list.

 ## Ordering of clauses